Crisis Management Protocol

 • During a political crisis, social unrest, or some other emergency or crisis in which foreigners, in general, or U.S. citizens, in particular may be at risk, avoid demonstrations, confrontations, or situations.
 Employees should avoid behavior that could call attention to themselves or identify them as Americans (such as speaking in English); and also avoid places where foreigners, Americans, or American military are known to meet.

 • In the event that the employee is unable to call out of the country or is otherwise unable to reach University of Louisville officials in the early phases of an emergency, proceed as best able following the advice of local officials and U.S .Embassy or Consular officers.
 Then contact an International Center staff member (above) as soon as possible; however, during a natural disaster or other crisis, all communication systems may be rendered inoperable.

-The Executive Vice President and Provost charges the Vice Provost for Diversity and International Affairs with the responsibility of coordinating the management of crises affecting participants conducting research, teaching, or public service abroad that is sponsored or sanctioned by the University.
-The Vice Provost for Diversity and International Affairs is assisted in this role by the International Travel Crisis Management Team.
+The Executive Vice President and Provost charges the Associate Vice Provost for International Affairs with the responsibility of coordinating the management of crises affecting participants conducting research, teaching, or public service abroad that is sponsored or sanctioned by the University.
+The Associate Vice Provost for International Affairs is assisted in this role by the International Travel Crisis Management Team.
 The Team addresses critical issues involving University of Louisville faculty and staff abroad.
 In the event of a crisis or emergency, the International Travel Crisis Management Team will be mobilized to assess and respond to the crisis or emergency.